-Some things with their paycheck might lead them to believe they have a pay problem, but in actuality, their pay is accurate.
+Some things with their paycheck might lead them to believe they have a pay problem; but in actuality, their understanding of pay is inaccurate.
 Some common things that can cause confusion are:

 - Forgetting about a holiday.
-Participants will not be paid for Monday, July 5, 2021. - Forgetting about taxes.
+Participants will not be paid for Tuesday, July 4th. - Forgetting about taxes.
 All participants will have taxes withheld. - Forgetting about days they were absent or forgetting to sign in and out each day.
-Participants will only be paid for hours they actually worked. - Forgetting which weeks are included in the pay period.
-Refer to the pay schedule to identify which weeks are included for each pay day.
+Participants will only be paid for hours you actually worked. - Forgetting about pay for the most recent two weeks worked.
+Please refer to the pay schedule to identify which weeks are included for each pay day.